 • Pruritus was graded on a severity score of 0 to 3 with 0=no pruritus, 1=mild, 2=moderate, and 3=severe.

-Fewer return visits and shorter stays in the ED/clinic1
+Fewer return visits and shorter stays in the ED/clinic1,2,5 Two key secondary endpoints:

-Time spent at the treatment center (reported time from treatment administration to readiness for discharge):
+Time at ED/clinic Time spent in the treatment center (time from treatment administration to readiness for discharge):